kleinfreund/reverse-iterable-map/README.md

 This allows starting iteration at a specific element in the map.

-An iterator containing the same pairs in reverse-insertion order can be obtained with `iteratorFor().reverse()`.
+An iterator containing the same pairs in reverse-insertion order can be obtained with `iteratorFor().reverseIterator()`.

 #### Syntax